-The PASRR provisions of the Nursing Home Reform Act (NHRA) amendments to the Medicaid Act, and implementing federal regulations, establish a comprehensive plan for ensuring that individuals with a serious mental illness (SMI) or intellectual disability or related conditions (ID) who do not meet nursing facility level of care are not admitted to and do not reside in a Medicaid-certified nursing facility (NF).
+The PASRR provisions of the Nursing Home Reform Act, amendments to the Medicaid Act, and the implementation of federal regulations, establish a comprehensive plan for ensuring that individuals with a serious mental illness (SMI) or intellectual disability or related conditions (ID) who do not meet nursing facility level of care are not admitted to and do not reside in a Medicaid-certified nursing facility (NF).

-More specifically, PASRR requires that NF applicants and residents with a diagnosis or suspicion of SMI and/or ID, as those terms are defined in the regulations, are identified prior to their admission into an NF to determine whether the individual needs the level of services that an NF provides, and whether individuals who need NF services also need “specialized services.”
-PASRR is required for all applicants to Medicaid-certified nursing facilities, regardless of the payer source.
+The PASRR requires that NF applicants and residents with a diagnosis or suspicion of SMI, ID, or both, as those terms are defined in the regulations, are identified prior to their admission into an NF.
+The PASRR determines whether an individual needs the level of services that an NF provides, and whether individuals who need NF services also need specialized services.
+The PASRR is required for all applicants to an NF, regardless of the payer source.

-A Level I PASRR screen identifies whether an individual referred for admission into an NF has or is suspected of having an SMI and/or an ID diagnosis.
+A Level I PASRR screen identifies whether an individual applying for admission into an NF has or is suspected of having an SMI, ID, or both.

-The Level II PASRR confirms or rules out an SMI and/or ID diagnosis.
-It is an in-depth evaluation of the individual and is a determination of the need for NF services.
+The Level II PASRR confirms or rules out an SMI, ID or both.
+It is an in-depth evaluation of the individual and a determination of the need for NF services.
 If an NF is the most integrated setting appropriate to meet the individual’s long-term care needs, the Level II PASRR must also evaluate what specialized services, if any, would be recommended for the individual during their NF stay.

-APD is responsible for completing the PASRR Level II evaluations and determinations for intellectual disabilities (ID) or related conditions.
+The APD is responsible for completion of the Level II PASRR evaluations and determinations for ID.

-KEPRO is the state-designated contracted entity responsible for completing the PASRR Level II evaluations for suspicion or diagnosis of SMI.
+KEPRO is the state’s contracted vendor responsible for completing the Level II PASRR evaluations and determinations for suspicion or diagnosis of SMI, ID or both.